Prithivirajan2911/Circulate-the-values-of-N-variables/README.md

 PC
 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-Get the values from the user
+Define a function circulate.
 ### Step 2:
-Assign the value of variable to a temporary variable
+Take l and n as inputs.
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list
 ### Step 5:
-Print both the values it would be interchanged
+Using print function, print the results.
 ### Step 6:
-End the program
+End the program.

 ## Program:
 ```